oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     **Instance Details**

     **Request Name** :  Auto filled with latest timestamp.
-Can be modified in case as needed.
+Can be modified in case needed.

     **Zone** : Auto filled with default option, Sales Infra Zone.